MaksymKrut/appium2-greenfield/README.md

 6. Put apk file inside assets/apk folder and rename it to testApk.apk

 7. Android emulator setup.
 Start Android emulator.
 Suggest to start it as standalone app with command line without opening Android Studio for quick further it's settings access.
 Next steps to do it. a) Execute "`emulator -list-avds`" to list all available emulators and copy desired name, b) Execute "`${ANDROID_HOME}/emulator/emulator -avd {NAME}`" to start it.
 Emulator started.
 Open new terminal and execute "`adb devices`".
-Copy exact emulator name and paste it into Appium desired capabilities settings as "appium:deviceName".
-Open emulator settings: Emulator window -> ... dots settings menu -> Location -> Search in map search field for "Walmart Supercentre, Baseline Rd, Ottawa" -> choose it as you current location with "SET LOCATION" button.
+Copy exact emulator name and paste it into Appium desired capabilities settings as "appium:deviceName" in utils/driver file.

 ## Start tests